thumulakaru/Unit-4-project/README.md

 1. Prediction System for the search bar - A prediction system will be added based on the previous inputs of the user and by querying the database to make the search process smooth.
 This could be easily done with easily adding a new table in the database.

-2. Commenting System - A commeting system is to be added to give more freedom for everyone to discuss their opinions about question and to post the answers.
+2. Commenting System - A commenting system is to be added to give more freedom for everyone to discuss their opinions about questions and to post the answers.
 Another table in the database could easily do this.

 3. More authenticated liking system - The liking system to be improved by limiting the number of likes to one per user per post.
 Another row in the posts table could easily do this though some tweaking in CSS and HTML is required.